- What tethered shooting is

-Technically shooting tethered means nothing more than get your camera connected through a cable with a computer while shooting and using some remote software to control and monitor your whole food shooting process on a screen.
+Tethered shooting means that you connect your camera to a computer via a cable while shooting and use remote control software to control and monitor the entire shooting process on a computer screen.
+This results in some decisive advantages for the photographer.

 The 10 advantages of shooting tethered